minibolt-guide/minibolt/guide/system/operating-system.md

 In order to write the operating system to the external drive, we will use the [Balena Etcher](https://www.balena.io/etcher/){:target="_blank"} application, download the correct binarie accordly to your OS.

-* Download Ubuntu Server doing click [here](https://softlibre.unizar.es/ubuntu/releases/22.04.1/ubuntu-22.04.1-live-server-amd64.iso)
+* Download Ubuntu Server LTS doing click [here](https://softlibre.unizar.es/ubuntu/releases/22.04.1/ubuntu-22.04.1-live-server-amd64.iso)
 * Start the Balena Etcher
-* Select "Flash from file" > Select Ubuntu Server .iso file previously downloaded
+* Select "Flash from file" > Select Ubuntu Server LTS .iso file previously downloaded

 ## Write the operating system to the pen drive